 Daml SDK and Canton¶

 In this tutorial, you will learn how to run the Create Daml App example on Canton.
-This guide will teach you:
+This guide (together with the Daml SDK getting started guide), will teach you

 - The main concepts of Daml